jaseknighter/krill/README.md

 * @whimsicalraps for publishing a Lorenz algorithm in Lua as part of the [crow bowery](https://github.com/monome/bowery/blob/3dd5c520c6ea401db5e1b01e0bddae396da4ed53/Lorenz.lua)
 * @okyeron for creating a linux version of Volker Bohm's (@geplanteobsoleszenz) SuperCollider port of the MI modules
 * @geplanteobsoleszenz for porting the MI modules to SuperCollider
-* @pinchettes for creating the MI Rings module for eurorack
+* @pichenettes for creating the MI Rings module for eurorack
 * @midouest for developing a [really splendid SuperCollider envelope](https://llllllll.co/t/supercollider-tips-q-a/3185/371) that captures rise and fall as individual events
 * @justmat for creating lua lfo's which i borrowed from his [otis script](https://github.com/justmat/otis)
 * @tyleretters for creating the lattice module and porting to norns the sequins module by @whimsicalraps